Pilots stall, or pilots compound. There isn't a third option.

 First, the system has to be readable before the model touches it.
 Business rules surfaced.
 Unsafe surfaces flagged.
 Dependencies traced.
 We use PlayerZero as the spine for this work, with its simulation layer letting agents propose changes without breaking production.
 Whatever stack a team uses, the principle holds: a model can only be as good as its model of your system.

 Second, the work has to be decomposed into measurable blocks.
 A pilot has no exit criteria, which is part of why so many of them quietly become permanent.
 A block does.
-Two to six weeks, fixed price, a defined deliverable, an outcome you can measure from the outside.
+Two to six weeks, a defined deliverable, an outcome you can measure from the outside.
 Blocks compound.
-Each one permanently lowers the cost of working in the surface area it touched.
+Each one permanently lowers the friction of working in the surface area it touched.

 Third, somebody has to operate the system instead of handing it off.
 Pilots fail at the handoff.
 Practices don’t have a handoff.
 The agents live across CI, support, ops, and reporting, and they get tended like anything else in production.